What is a music grant?

 - Tour Support

 What types of activities can I pay for using a grant?

-An artist that is rewarded a music grant can use the funding to:
+Depending on the program, an artist that is awarded a music grant can use the funding to:

 - Pay for recording studio rental

 - Hire an engineer for recording, mixing and mastering